This course was designed by Leonard Dobusch and Elke Schüßler in March 2020 in response to the first Covid lockdown in Europe.

 The course comprises 12 classes, each dealing with a particular aspect of the Covid19 crisis in relation to different theories of organization and organizing.
 It is a collaborative effort of organizational scholars from different Austrian and German universities that have expertise in researching grand challenges, different forms of organizing and crisis management.
 Given the current need for distance learning, the whole course can be completed online and asynchronously.
 Each class comprises a short recorded lecture and a set of core and background readings in addition to links to contemporary newspaper articles.

 The course is made available open access, which means that all learning materials are openly available for everyone.
 Lecture slides and the syllabus are shared in editable formats so that instructors from around the world can use the materials and adjust the course as needed.
-All course materials can be found here.
+All course materials (lectures, readings) can be found here.
 You can sign up to our Youtube channel here.
+The adaptable course syllabus can be found here.

 Please note that this is not a Mooc in which you can register online, participate, and then get credits from us.
 Rather, it is an open course concept with accompanying course materials that can be used – either in full, or in part – by university instructors interested in teaching organization theory more generally, and organizing in times of crisis/crisis management specifically.
 While you can of course just listen to the lectures and access the readings by yourself, you can only obtain grading and credits if you are registered at a university where this course is taught.